What was your inspiration for the book?

 What is Amish Friendship Bread?
 Is it really Amish?

 Amish Friendship Bread is a cinnamon-sugar cake-like bread made from a sourdough starter that’s shared and passed along from friend to friend, neighbor to neighbor, coworker to coworker.
-The first documented appearance of Amish Friendship Bread was in the early 1990’s when a Girl Scout troop sent a letter almost identical to the one that circulates today.
+The first documented appearance of Amish Friendship Bread was in the early 1990’s when a Girl Scout troop sent a letter almost identical to the one that circulates today (the leader of that troop actually contacted a couple years after my book was out).
 To my knowledge no one has been able to definitively determine if it originated from the Amish (one of the key ingredients is a box of instant pudding, so I’ll let you be the judge).
 Amish Friendship Bread is less about the actual recipe and more about sharing and community, key principles often associated with the Amish, which is why I think it bears that name.

 Tell us about the “Six Degrees of Friendship Bread.”